usaid-cs/yesterday-i-learned/random.md

 1. Sherbets can contain milk ingredients.
 Sorbets cannot.
 1. A [lock pick gun](https://i.imgur.com/1aFrH9w.gifv) works by bumping all slots at the same time, unlocking the lock, before they spring back to a locked state.
 1. The time machine in Back to the Future was [originally a fridge](https://en.wikipedia.org/wiki/Back_to_the_Future#Development), but "Zemeckis was concerned that children would accidentally lock themselves in refrigerators, and felt it was more useful if the time machine were mobile."
-1. [Dead end careers](https://www.zippia.com/research/dead-end-careers/) seem to be the ones that end up having a low max-earning potential.
-On the flip side, lawyers earn almost twice as much as everybody else, but they are useless without clients.
 1. In a workplace, [givers are both the best and worst performers](https://www.youtube.com/watch?v=YyXRYgjQXX0), depending on what kind of takers they work with.
 1. [Half-life 3 will never be released](https://www.youtube.com/watch?v=50lSIaSR3zc) because the possible disappointment will ruin sales of the current Half-life series.
 1. "First dates should always be at a coffee shop, ice cream place, that sorta thing.
 Something quick where there's talking and not a lot of money involved.
 If you hate them just finish your coffee, say you had a good time, and leave, like my dad did." - /u/Mhopkins892